 Ongoing distribution has not stalled and we are doing everything possible to make food accessible to agency partners that need it.
 We are advising sites on social distancing and alternate distribution practices.

-- Our partners are reporting upwards of a 50% increase in demand for food assistance at their sites.
+- At the peak of the crisis, our partners were reporting upwards of a 50% increase in demand for food assistance at their sites.

-Emergency Meal Kits, which each provide enough food to sustain a family for several days, are being deployed in collaboration with partners and via our South Jersey mobile pantries.
+Emergency Meal Kits, which each provide enough food to sustain a family for several days, are being deployed at large-scale distributions and in collaboration with partners and via our South Jersey mobile pantries.